pyhys/minimalmodbus/docs/develop.rst

 Each commit to Github is tested on the Travis CI server.
 Log in to https://travis-ci.org/ using your Github account.

 The settings are done in the :file:`.travis.yml` file.
-Note that Travis CI does not use tox, so the settings needs to be done also in this file.
+Note that Travis CI does not use tox.

 Codecov.io